In this

 As a unit, we were excited to implement a method that we believed would showcase our desire to improve the patient care experience.
 We called this initiative "Get to Know Me."
 Dr. Agarwal presented the background of the 4M's Framework and the desire of the hospital to achieve the Age-Friendly designation to the staff.
 A survey was done before implementing the project to get the baseline data on how well we know our patient's preferences and goals.
 Through collaboration with Dr. Agarwal and her team, three questions were chosen to ask the patient to determine what mattered most to them.
 Those questions were:

-• "my preferred name", • "my favorite activity", and • "When I leave the hospital, I am looking forward to?"
+• "When I leave the hospital, I am looking forward to?"

 Additionally, the patients were asked how they preferred to be addressed.
 Our goal was to tailor patient care based on what was important to them that day.
 Patients' responses ranged from taking a shower to getting them through a liver transplant and somewhere in between.
 Similar to the original pilot, leadership rounded on patients to monitor compliance.
 During the leadership rounds, patients expressed that what mattered to them was being prioritized.